 - "12.
-Opposer is the registered owner of the trademark 'VIDASTAT'.
-It is engaged in the marketing and sale of a wide range of pharmaceutical products. - "12.1.
-The trademark application for the trademark 'VIDASTAT' was filed with the IPO on 27 March 2003 by Opposer and was approved for registration on 1 July 2015 to be valid for a period of ten (10) years, or until 1 July 2015.
-A certified true copy of the Certificate of Registration for the trademark 'VIDASTAT' is attached hereto $x \times x$ - "12.2.
-Thus, the registration of the trademark 'VIDASTAT' subsists and remains valid to date. - "13.
-The trademark 'VIDASTAT' owned by Opposer has been extensively used in commerce in the Philippines. - "13.1.
-Opposer has dutifully filed a Declaration of Actual Use and Affidavit of Use to maintain the registration of 'VIDASTAT' in force and effect pursuant to the requirement of the law.
-Certified true copies of the Declaration of Actual Use and Affidavit of Use are attached here to $x \times x$ - "13.2.
+Opposer is engaged in the marketing and sale of a wide range of pharmaceutical products and is the registered owner of the trademark 'KLINDEX'. - "12.1 The trademark application for the trademark 'KLINDEX' was filed with the IPO on 11 July 2006 by Opposer and was approved for registration on 30 April 2017 to be valid for a period of ten (10) years, or until 30 April 2017.
+A certified true copy of Certificate of Registration No. 4-2006-007455 for the trademark 'KLINDEX' is attached hereto $x \times x$ - "12.5.
+Thus, the registration of the trademark 'KLINDEX' subsists and remains valid to date. - "13.
+The trademark 'KLINDEX' owned by Opposer has been extensively used in commerce in the Philipppines. - "13.1.
+Opposer has dutifully filed Declarations of Actual Use to maintain the registration of the trademark "KLINDEX" in force and effect pursuant to the requirement of the law.
+Certified true copies of the Declarations of Actual Use are attached hereto $x \times x$. - "13.2.
 In order to legally market, distribute and sell this pharmaceutical preparation in the Philippines, the product has been registered with the Food and Drug Administration.
-As evidence of such registration a certified true copy of the Certificate of Product Registration No. DR-XY37054 is attached hereto as $x \times x$ - "13.3.
-A sample product label bearing the trademark 'VIDASTAT' actually used in commerce is hereto attached as $x \times x$ - "13.4.
-No less than the Intercontinental Marketing Services ('IMS') itself, the world's leading provider of business intelligence and strategic consulting services for the pharmaceutical and healthcare industries with operations in more than 100 countries, acknowledged and listed the brand 'VIDASTAT' as one of the leading brands in the Philippines in the category of 'C10A Cholesterol and Triglyceride Regulator' in terms of market share and sales performance.
-The Certification and sales performance issued by the IMS is attached hereto as $x \times x$ - "14.
-By virtue of the foregoing, there is no doubt that Opposer has acquired an exclusive ownership over the trademark, 'VIDASTAT' to the exclusion of all others.
+As evidence of such registration a certified true copy of the Certificate of Product Registration No. DRP-2678 is attached hereto $x \times x$ - "13.3.
+A sample of product label bearing the trademark "KLINDEX" actually used in commerce is hereto attached $x \times x$. - "13.4.
+No less than the Intercontinental Marketing Services ('IMS") itself, the world's leading provider of business intelligence and strategic consulting services for the pharmaceutical and healthcare industries with operations in more than one hundred (100) countries, acknowledged and listed the brand 'KLINDEX' as one of the leading brands in the Philippines in the category of 'J01F Macrolides and Similar Type' in terms of market share and sales performance.
+The original copy of the Certification and sales performance issued by the IMS is attached hereto x x x - "14.
+By virtue of the foregoing, there is no doubt that Opposer has acquired an exclusive ownership over the trademark, 'KLINDEX' to the exclusion of all others.